AlPoMetrics/AlPoMetrics.github.io/_pages/about.md

 ###### Disclaimer
-###### The opinions expressed here are mine and mine only.
-The views expressed here do not reflect those of De Nederlandsche Banks and its committees.
+###### <div style="text-align: justify"> The opinions expressed here are mine and mine only.
+The views expressed here do not reflect those of De Nederlandsche Banks and its committees. </div>